Hawaii Eviction Notice Templates (6)

 Step 6 – Writ of Possession

-The landlord can file a Writ of Possession with the court after a judgment is made giving the tenant a final warning to hand over possession of the property.
+The judge will order a Judgment for Possession and Writ of Possession that will give the tenant a final warning to hand over possession of the property.
 This document allows a sheriff to forcibly remove the tenant from the premises if they refuse to go on their own accord.